 Levindale Hebrew Geriatric Center and Hospital is passionate about providing the best medical and emotional care for our residents and patients.
-Quality of life for the people who stay at and work at Levindale is the top priority.
+Quality of life for the people who stay or work at Levindale is the top priority.

-In July 1996, Levindale joined with Sinai Hospital to form the Sinai Health System.
-Then in 1998, Sinai Health merged with Northwest Hospital to become part of LifeBridge Health.
+In 1996, Levindale united with Sinai Hospital to form the Sinai Health System.
+Then in 1998, Sinai Health merged with Northwest Hospital to become LifeBridge Health.
 This distinctive system, which now also includes Carroll Hospital, brings a full continuum of health care services to the community.